1758 - Austrian invasion of Saxony

 On November 16, Daun lifted the blockade of Dresden and retired to Pirna.

 On November 17, Frederick crossed the Löbau at Weissenberg and learned that Daun had abandoned the blockade of Dresden.
 Frederick then took with him the 8 bns that he had taken from the Prussian Army of Saxony after his defeat at Hochkirch along with 20 sqns and marched to Dresden with Prince Heinrich.
-The rest of Frederick's Army returned to Silesia under the command of Margrave Carl.
+The rest of Frederick's Army returned to Silesia under the command of Margrave Karl.

 On November 20, Finck's Corps lifted camp and took cantonments in the region.